tw-in-js/twind/docs/installation.md

 # Installation

 It is possible to install and thus use Twind in a multitude of different ways.
-We expose various different modules – from the latest es syntax to IIFE builds – with the aim of accommodating for as many dev setups as possible.
-This said, for the smallest size and fastest performance we recommend you use the esnext build.
+We expose various different modules – from the latest es syntax to umd builds – with the aim of accommodating for as many dev setups as possible.
+This said, for the smallest size and fastest performance we recommend you use the module build.

 > Although compatible with traditional bundlers no build step is required to use the module